CShark/obs-better-multiview/Readme.md

 # Stream Deck
-An enhanced version of the OBS-Streamdeck with support for controlling more than just OBS.
+An enhanced version of the OBS-Multiview with support for controlling more than just OBS.
 It allows arbitrary layouting your scenes in a custom grid and adding custom actions that will trigger when activating that scene.

 It is a standalone app that interfaces with OBS via the OBS-WebSocket Plugin.